Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have scored at least 69.5 points -- this matchup's over/under -- just two times this season.
+- Western Kentucky has combined with its opponents to put up more than 70 points just two times this year.

 Western Kentucky Stats and Trends